-This Volume: 99933-615-2-6.....
+This Volume: 99933-615-5-0

-The Farmers' Handbook is about techniques for sustainable farming, and this is the second of 5 volumes.
-There are 12 techniques presented here.
-In five volumes there area total of 44 techniques and approaches
+The Farmers' Handbook is about techniques for sustainable farming and this is the fifth of 5 volumes.
+There are 5 techniques and several miscellaneous topics presented here.
+In five volumes there are 40 techniques and approaches in total.

 This Farmers' Handbook is meant for education and awareness raising as well as practical gardening uses.
-It is permitted to photocopy for such purposes, but please remember that photocopying can cause pollution to the environment, is expensive, & does not give a good quality.
+It is permitted to photocopy for such purposes, but please remember that photocopying can cause pollution to the environment, is expensive & does not give a good quality.